antonioua/minio-cleanup/README.md

 # minio-cleanup

-Common CLI to help you cleanup files using filtering in Minio bucket
+Common CLI to help you cleanup files in bucket and using filtering for file names.

 ## Development
 ```bash